lite666666/toyrobot/Readme.md

 ```

 then either type in one the above commands per line or copy and paste a set of commands (each command per line)
-if the last command is REPORT, the current state of the toy robot will shown.
+if the last command is REPORT, the current state of the toy robot will be shown as Output.

 Example Input and Output: